APNIC-Labs/draft-kskroll-sentinel/README.md

    Alice is in charge of the DNS root KSK (Key Signing Key), and would like to roll / replace the key with a new one.
-She publishes the new KSK, but would like to be able to predict / measure what the impact will be before removing/revoking the old key.
-The current KSK has a
+She publishes the new

-Huston, et al.          Expires September 1, 2018               [Page 3]
+Huston, et al.          Expires September 6, 2018               [Page 3]

-Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

-   Key Tag of 11112, the new KSK has a Key Tag of 02323.
+   KSK, but would like to be able to predict / measure what the impact will be before removing/revoking the old key.
+The current KSK has a Key Tag of 11112, the new KSK has a Key Tag of 02323.
 Users want to verify that their resolver will not break after Alice rolls the root KSK key (that is, starts signing with just the KSK whose Key Tag is